FAIRmat-NFDI/AreaC-Tutorial10_2023/docs/part3.md

 ## Reciprocal space

-In periodic systems, the most universal numerical parameter is the integration of the reciprocal, or k-space, and its sampling.
+In periodic systems, the most universal numerical parameter is the integration of the reciprocal space, or k-space, and its sampling.
 With the sampling points often being spaced at fixed intervals, one can define a homogeneous _k-density_
 $= \frac{\text{no. k-points}}{||\text{k-lattice vector}||}$.
 As the k-density ramps up, the Bloch wavefunction converges. <!-- phrase better -->